 THE SEVEN ESSENTIALS EVERY SELLER SHOULD KNOW

 The payment of income or capital gain tax on the sale of property can be voluntary thanks to Section 1031 of the Internal Revenue Code which is one of the most underutilized sections of the tax code.
 Perhaps the problem lies with calling the procedure an exchange as this creates a lot of misunderstanding and would be better utilized if this was re-labeled as a 1031 rollover because that is precisely what happens.
 The gain is rolled over to a new property.
 There are an unlimited number of times an individual can successfully rollover gain and postpone tax.
-The ultimate goal is to make this tax disappear by one of two ways:
+The ultimate goal is to make this tax disappear in one of two ways:

 Sellers may successfully rollover gain and ultimately move into one of their investment properties and declare it to be their primary residence.
 Provided they are married and have held the property for five years, reside in the property for a minimum of two years, they can exempt $500,000.00 in taxes upon the ultimate sale.